Autodesk (NASDAQ:ADSK) Releases FY 2022 Earnings Guidance

-Autodesk (NASDAQ:ADSK) last announced its earnings results on Tuesday, August 24th.
-The software company reported $1.21 earnings per share for the quarter, topping the consensus estimate of $1.13 by $0.08.
+Autodesk (NASDAQ:ADSK) last issued its earnings results on Tuesday, August 24th.
+The software company reported $1.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.13 by $0.08.
+The firm had revenue of $1.06 billion for the quarter, compared to the consensus estimate of $1.05 billion.
 Autodesk had a net margin of 32.54% and a return on equity of 69.10%.
-The firm had revenue of $1.06 billion for the quarter, compared to the consensus estimate of $1.05 billion.
-During the same period in the prior year, the firm earned $0.98 EPS.
-The firm’s revenue for the quarter was up 16.1% on a year-over-year basis.
-Research analysts forecast that Autodesk will post 2.87 earnings per share for the current year.
+The business’s revenue was up 16.1% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.98 earnings per share.
+As a group, analysts expect that Autodesk will post 2.89 EPS for the current fiscal year.

-In related news, CEO Andrew Anagnost sold 23,957 shares of the stock in a transaction on Thursday, August 26th.
+In related news, CFO Deborah Clifford sold 5,481 shares of the company’s stock in a transaction on Wednesday, September 8th.
+The shares were sold at an average price of $289.81, for a total transaction of $1,588,448.61.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Andrew Anagnost sold 23,957 shares of the stock in a transaction on Thursday, August 26th.
 The shares were sold at an average price of $315.44, for a total transaction of $7,556,996.08.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-0.11% of the stock is owned by corporate insiders.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 32,134 shares of company stock valued at $9,917,059.
+Company insiders own 0.11% of the company’s stock.

 About Autodesk